Streaming in web applications

 • In local development, chunk sizes won't be impacted by network conditions, as no network transmission is happening

-For an example Function that processes chunks, see Streaming Examples.
+For an example function that processes chunks, see streaming.

 Once you understand how to deal with chunks of different sizes, you must understand how to deal with chunks arriving faster than you can process them in the client.